JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1990_07.md

 by Nancy Johnson

 > _...Forms are valueless when lessons are learned.
-No chick may be had without the shell, and no shell is of any worth after the chick is hatched. <ins>But sometimes error is so great that its rectification by revelation would be fatal to those slowly emerging truths which are essential to its experiential overthrow.</ins>..._ ([UB 48:6.32](/en/The_Urantia_Book/48#p6_32))
+No chick may be had without the shell, and no shell is of any worth after the chick is hatched. <ins>But sometimes error is so great that its rectification by revelation would be fatal to those slowly emerging truths which are essential to its experiential overthrow.</ins>..._ (<a id="a150_331"></a>[UB 48:6.32](/en/The_Urantia_Book/48#p6_32))

 No doubt we have all paid attention service to this provocative statement by an archangel from Nebadon, and surely this archangel intended to pique our curiosity and stimulate us to examine our conceptual environment — our belief system — to recognize an error that's so out of sync with true reality that they couldn't tell us what it was.
 What truth could have had such a traumatic impact on us at that time?
 Did they give us any clues?